 Though Glenn Close started her career on Broadway, Fatal Attraction turned her into a box office star.
 The 74-year-old actress has never won an Oscar despite being the most nominated along with Peter O’Toole.
 She is among the top 5 of the most nominated actresses.

-Let’s look at what some of Glenn Close’s best works are from the fabulous decade that was the 1980’s.
+You already know Glenn Close is immensely talented, so let’s look at what some of Glenn Close’s best works are from the fabulous decade that was the 1980s.